Ftkhan717/Timmsi-Guide/MOCK-UP QUESTIONS.md

 Following are the questions that are legal to be asked from the US internees:

 1. Are you authorized to work in the United States?
-2. Will you require visa sponsorship to work for our company?
+2. Do you now require visa sponsorship to work for our company or in the future?
 3. Have you ever had a visa application denied or revoked?
 4. Are there any restrictions on your current visa that would prevent you from working for our company?